LukeShortCloud/rootpages/markdown/openstack.md

 * /etc/glance/glance-api.conf
     * [DEFAULT]
         * show_image_direct_url = True
-            * This will allow copy-on-write (CoW) operations for efficent usage of storage for instances.
+            * This will allow copy-on-write (CoW) operations for efficient usage of storage for instances.
 Instead of cloning the entire image, CoW will be used to store changes between the instance and the original image.
 This assumes that Cinder is also configured to use Ceph.
             * The back-end Ceph addressing will be viewable by the public Glance API.
 It is important to make sure that Ceph is not publicly accessible.
     * [glance_store]
         * stores = rbd